aliyajo/CS5700-Network/Project 3/README.md

 - As we progessed through the project, we extracted certain bits of code into helper functions in attempt to make the code more readable and easier to debug.
 We also created an additional class to handle IP address manipulation.

+## Functions:

+Class IPConfig // This class is for the static methods to configure ip addresses
+_____________________________________
+compare_prefixes(ip1, ip2)
+Compares two IP addresses and returns True if they are adjacent, and False otherwise.

+converting_to_binary(address)
+Converts a given IP address into its binary notation.

+cidr_to_subnet_mask(cidr)
+Converts a given CIDR suffix into the appropriate netmask.

+converting_to_cidr(subnet_mask, ip_address)
+Converts a given IP address and subnet mask into their corresponding CIDR notation.

+compare_ips(ip1, ip2)
+Compares two IP addresses and returns the smaller one.

+are_cidr_addresses_adjacent(network_cidr, matching_in_table)
+Checks if two given CIDR addresses are adjacent and returns the number of matching bits if they are.

+******

+Class Router // This class is for configuring and maintaing the methods invoked by the router
+____________________________________

+_init_(self, asn, connections):
+This is the constructor for the Router class.
+It initializes the router object with the provided AS number and a list of connections to neighboring routers.
+It also sets up communication channels with each neighbor through UDP sockets and stores the port numbers, relations, and sockets of each neighbor as attributes of the router object.

+our_addr(self, dst):
+This method modifies the given destination IP address into a new IP address.
+This new IP address comes in dotted quad notation.

+send(self, network, message):
+This method is responsible for sending a message to a specified network using a UDP socket.

+run(self):
+This method is what runs the router object.
+It listens for incoming messages on the sockets and handles them according to the message type.

+handle_msg(self, msg, srcif):
+This method handles the message received from a neighboring router according to the message type.

+has_same_attributes(self, localpref, ASPath, origin, selfOrigin, matching_in_table):
+This method checks if the attributes of an announcement are the same as the attributes of an entry in the forwarding table.

+handle_update(self, msg):
+This method handles update messages and updates the forwarding table accordingly.
+It also forwards the update announcement to all neighbors except the source.

+forward_update_announcement(self, msg):
+This method is responsible for forwarding the update announcement following the rules of forwarding.

+handle_withdraw(self, msg):
+This method handles withdrawal messages and updates the forwarding table accordingly.

+handle_data(self, msg, srcif):
+This method handles data messages and forwards the data packet to the best route in the forwarding table.

+find_best_route(self, dst):
+ This method finds the best route to the given destination IP address in the forwarding table.

+handle_tie_breaker(self, best_routes):
+This method breaks ties between best routes in the forwarding table.

+handle_no_route(self, src, dst):
+This method handles the case when there is no route to the destination IP address.

+handle_dump(self, msg):
+This method handles dump messages and sends the routing table back to the requester.

 ## Challenges:
 - Since our team had no prior experience with larger scale projects, we decided to test out using GitHub in a collaborative environment.
 It gave us more peace